equinor/ert/docs/rst/manual/keywords/index.rst

 	As an alternative to the ECLBASE keyword you can use the JOBNAME keyword; in particular in cases where your forward model does not include ECLIPSE at all that makes more sense.
-If JOBANME is used instead of ECLBASE the same rules of no-mixed-case apply.
+If JOBNAME is used instead of ECLBASE the same rules of no-mixed-case apply.

 .. _grid: